Guy Fieri: Television

 After winning the second season of The Next Food Network Star on April 23, 2006, Fieri was awarded a six-episode commitment for his own cooking show on Food Network.
 Guy's Big Bite premiered on June 25, 2006, with the most recent episode airing on November 16, 2016.

 Diners, Drive-Ins and Dives, his second series, premiered in April 2007 (a one-hour special aired in November 2006), with Fieri traveling the country visiting local eateries.
 The New York Times called the series "not a cooking show as much as a carefully engineered reality show".
 Ultimate Recipe Showdown, co-hosted with Marc Summers, debuted on February 17, 2008, and aired for three seasons.
 On September 14, 2008, Guy Off the Hook debuted on Food Network.
-This special studio audience show aired through the end of 2008, but the extra cost of staging an audience show did not result in a ratings bump and the concept was discontinued.
+The special studio audience show aired through the end of 2008, but the extra cost of staging an audience show did not pan out and the concept was discontinued.
 For Thanksgiving 2008, Fieri hosted a one-hour special titled Guy's Family Feast.
 He used the "Guy Off the Hook" set for the special, which was broadcast live, on November 28, 2008.
-Fieri appeared on other Food Network programs such as Dinner: Impossible in 2007 and 2009, Paula's Party, Ace of Cakes, and The Best Thing I Ever Ate.
+He appeared on other Food Network programs including Dinner: Impossible in 2007 and 2009, Paula's Party, Ace of Cakes, and The Best Thing I Ever Ate.
 In December 2009, NBC named Fieri as the host of the game show Minute to Win It, which premiered in March 2010 and aired for two seasons.
 On May 13, 2012, NBC announced that the game show would not be renewed for a third season, citing high production costs and low ratings.

 In January 2012, Fieri was one of the two team captains (along with Rachael Ray) in the Food Network reality series Rachael vs. Guy: Celebrity Cook-Off.
 A second season of Rachael vs. Guy: Celebrity Cook-Off began airing on Food Network on January 6, 2013.
 A chef challenge show, Guy's Grocery Games, started on October 27, 2013, on the Food Network.
-It features four cooks who battle through three rounds, and are judged by three judges.
+It features a three judge panel and four cooks battling through three rounds of competition.
 His series, Guy's Family Road Trip, was chosen as the 2017 lead-out show from season 13 of Food Network Star.
 It previewed on August 13 of that year.

 In May 2021, Fieri signed a three-year contract with Food Network worth an estimated $80 million.